X01XX/UES-LISP/README.md

 Then: (load #p "main.lisp")

-This is still in the early develepment stage.
+This is still in the early development stage.